Special Educational Needs & Disabilities (SEND)

 - The school budget is decided each year by the Head-teacher and the Governors and this takes into account those children with SEND.

-- Additional funding can also be applied for using High Needs Funding procedures in exceptional circumstances for individuals.
+- Short term, additional funding can also be applied for using High Needs Funding procedures in exceptional circumstances for individuals.
 The SENCO will make contact with you if it is necessary for us to apply for this.

 How is the decision made about how much support my child will receive?